cloudsigma/docker-machine-driver-cloudsigma/.github/CONTRIBUTING.md

 and push to your repository with `git push`.
 See [GitHub Help](https://help.github.com/articles/syncing-a-fork/) for more details.

-The project uses [Mage](https://magefile.org/) as build tool instead of make, so first install mage:
+The project uses [Mage](https://magefile.org/) as build tool instead of make, so if you start working with our project, then **first install mage**:

 ```bash
 $ go get -u github.com/magefile/mage